 Southwest suffers the most

 Southwest is the biggest operator of the 737 Max and this has been bleeding the most.
 Although the airline company struck a partial compensation deal of $125 million with Boeing, its sufferings are far from over.
-Southwest has 34 Boeing 737 Max aircrafts in its fleet, the highest by any airline company in the world.
-Since the grounding the company has cancelled 175 weekday flights.
+Southwest has 34 Boeing 737 Max aircraft in its fleet, the highest by any airline company in the world.
+Since the grounding, the company has cancelled 175 weekday flights.